dp-daly/js-snake/README.md

 ![](./README%20images/overview.png)

-## Access

-You can play the game in your computer browser here: https://dp-daly.github.io/js-snake/

 ## Description

 Serpens.js is a version of the classic snake arcade game.
 The snake begins moving as soon as the game begins and the player must control its direction using keyboard arrow presses.